Minor in French

 The minor in French will allow students to develop the cultural and linguistic skills to communicate and function effectively in a French-speaking environment, to include professional settings in medical, judicial, educational, and media-related fields, among others.

-Coursework in the minor in French works toward achieving the following outcomes, students will:
+Coursework in the minor in French works toward achieving the following outcomes:

 • Showcase intercultural communication skills and awareness of linguistic and cultural diversity in a culturally situated project.

-Additionally, students who complete the minor will also develop important professional competencies desired by employers as described by the National Association of Colleges and Employers (NACE):
+Additionally, students who complete the minor will also develop the following important professional competencies desired by employers as described by the National Association of Colleges and Employers (NACE):

 Communication: Students will learn to communicate in a clear and effective manner in French (verbally, in writing, and nonverbally).